rtda/wp-plugin-template/README.md

 Neither the root directory nor *tests* folder inside of it contain anything you are supposed to upload into your */wp-contents/plugins* directory.
 Only *src* folder's contents does contain the files of your plugin.
-You are free to create move your source files into a subfolder (e.g. */src/my-cool-plugin*).
-All you need to do in this case is to make minor change to the */bootstrap.php*
-file: change the $dir variable to the value of `'src/my-cool-plugin'`.
+You are free to move your source files into a subfolder (e.g. */src/my-cool-plugin*).
+All you need to do in this case is to make minor change to the */bootstrap.php* file: change the $dir variable to the value of `'src/my-cool-plugin'`.
 This makes it easy to continue running unit tests and deploy your plugin by copying the whole directory as it is.

 Automatic deployment could be set in your IDE (e.g. PhpStorm works perfectly) or you can use PHing task for this.